 Just when you thought Google Cloud Platform couldn’t get more powerful, it did!
-Here’s the scoop on the Google Cloud Platform news from July’s Google Cloud Next event, where the company made 105 product/solution launches and announcements.
+Here’s the scoop on the Google Cloud Platform news from the 2018 Google Cloud Next event, where the company made 105 product/solution launches and announcements.

 This included 50 updates targeting GCP.
-Our Cloud team traveled San Francisco late last month to get a first-hand look at what to expect from these latest updates and learn how they will impact cloud infrastructure services and your cloud journey.
+Our Cloud team got a first-hand look at what to expect from these latest updates and learn how they will impact cloud infrastructure services and your journey to Going Google.

 What Are the Recent Google Cloud Platform Updates?

 While there are too many updates and announcements to fully list in this blog, here’s a quick look at a few of them...

 - Cloud Build, a fully managed, continuous integration/continuous delivery (CI/CD) platform, lets users build container and non-container artifacts.
 It integrates with a wide variety of developer tools.The GitHub repository also is now available with Cloud Build.

 - Cloud Functions, an event-driven serverless compute service, is now widely available.
 It includes multilingual support and performance, networking and security features.
 Serverless containers to better support custom runtimes are now offered in early previews.

 - Stackdriver Monitoring has a new view that shows operators how end users experience their systems.
 This allows you manage against site reliability engineering (SRE)-inspired service-level objectives (SLO).
 This feature is in the early access phase.

 - Compute Engine will have resource-based pricing this fall, featuring Google’s new method for calculating sustained usage.
 It will aggregate all of your virtual central processing units (vCPUs) and memory resources to maximize savings.